keymanapp/keyboards/release/sil/sil_boonkit/README.md

 Description
 -----------

-This keyboard layout is designed for Northern Thai with Lana Script.
+This keyboard layout is designed for Northern Thai with Tai Tham (Lanna) Script.
 It includes an on screen keyboard which can be viewed by clicking on the Keyman icon and selecting the On Screen Keyboard menu item.